PratikWayase/system-design-Handbook/README.md

 1. Code optimization is best for algorithm-heavy applications because it reduces execution time and minimizes resource consumption.
     However, the downside is that it makes the code more complex and increases development time.

+3. Caching means storing frequently used data in memory for quick access.
+It helps decrease the load on the backend and reduces query response time.
+   However, it requires additional memory and also increases system complexity